Topographic percussion data of the lungs are normal. The use of percussion to detect respiratory diseases. Reasons for shifting the upper limits

 Displacement of the lower borders of the lungs

-Lower bounds in an adult
+Lower limits in an adult

 Field of study